NASA-Planetary-Science/sbpy/docs/sbpy/spectroscopy/index.rst

 example computes the LSST g-r color of an object with an 18% spectral gradient (normalized to 550 nm).

-Create a reddened source (e.g., a comet):
+First, create a reddened source (e.g., a comet).
+Then, specify the bandpasses to be used for the desired color calculation (in this example, LSST g and r), and calculate the specified color of the comet, where the list of available bandpasses and their sources may be found in the `~sbpy.photometry.bandpass`
+documentation:

 .. doctest-requires:: synphot

   >>> import astropy.units as u
   >>> from sbpy.calib import Sun
   >>> from sbpy.spectroscopy import SpectralGradient
+  >>> from sbpy.photometry import bandpass
   >>> import sbpy.units as sbu
+  >>>
   >>> S = SpectralGradient(18 * u.percent / sbu.hundred_nm, wave0=550 * u.nm)
   >>> sun = Sun.from_builtin("calspec")  # doctest: +REMOTE_DATA
   >>> comet = sun.redden(S)

-Specify the bandpasses to be used for the desired color calculation (in this example, LSST g and r), and calculate the specified color of the comet, where the list of available bandpasses and their sources may be found in the `~sbpy.photometry.bandpass` documentation:

-  >>> from sbpy.photometry import bandpass
+  >>>
   >>> bp_g = bandpass("LSST g")
   >>> bp_r = bandpass("LSST r")
   >>> _, r = comet.observe_bandpass(bp_r, unit=u.ABmag)
   >>> _, g = comet.observe_bandpass(bp_g, unit=u.ABmag)
   >>> print("g-r =", g - r)
   g-r = 0.7007308548908533 mag

 Reference/API
 -------------
 .. automodapi:: sbpy.spectroscopy